What is it?

 The interior is just right, with a fine set of seats and a tactile steering wheel ensuring the must-haves box is firmly ticked.
 It’s well equipped too, even coming with xenon headlights as standard, while the extra refinement of the new Swift means this one is quieter and less tiring than the old one on a run.
 Despite the sprightly handling, it even rides with decent composure.

-Of course, it’s three-doors only but the rear and boot are big enough to still pass muster.
+Last year’s new five-door was welcome and both rear and boot are big enough to pass muster.